Geeta2007/Website/README.md

 See [`database/README.md`](database/README.md) for full schema docs and sample queries.

 ---

----

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/your-feature`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature`
-5. Open a Pull Request

----

 <div align="center">

 Made with ❤️ to end hunger, one meal at a time 🍛